smiggiddy/kubernetes-the-hard-way/README.md

 > 1. That you can architech your own hypervisor and underlying networking components to get everything working.
 > 2. that you're somewhat familiar with ansible and For a more hands on aproach please follow one of the original tutorials.
 [Mumshad Mannambeth's Tutorial here](https://github.com/mmumshad/kubernetes-the-hard-way)
 > I'll be using the latest verions of the packaging.
 As I'm updating this document as I'm going some links / refs may not be current.
 I'll include the step I'm currently working through so if you'd like you can follow along.
 > Step 2: Computre Resources

-# Kubernetes The Hard Way On VirtualBox
+# Kubernetes The Hard Way using XCP-ng

 This tutorial walks you through setting up Kubernetes the hard way on a local machine using XCP-NG.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.